 The arrival of the Russians.
 The leadership of the Prelate

 In April 1916, the Russians were approaching Trebizond.
 The Turkish authorities withdrew, assigning Chrysanthos, as president of the temporary administration of Greeks and Turks, to maintain the order and safety of the population, Christians and Muslims alike.The Metropolitan agreed and addressed Grand Duke Nikolay Nikolayevich, using his power and authority to the benefit of all the inhabitants of Trebizond.
 Chrysanthos tried to retain control, although his efforts to save the Armenians had not been effective.
 The persecution and extermination of the Armenians (1915-16)had outraged a large number of Russian soldiers, many of whom were of Armenianorigin.
 The Russians assigned him to run the city, having full confidence in his administrative and diplomatic abilities, and discerning in his person a guarantee of the harmonious co-existence between Greeks and Turks.
-Without discriminating on grounds of race or religion, Chrysanthos extended his social action to the care of thousands of refugees (Christians, Muslims, Armenian orphans) guidinimg5088g the Charitable Brotherhood of Trebizond and securing financial assistance for the Pontians of Russia from the Russian government.
+Without discriminating on grounds of race or religion, Chrysanthos extended his social action to the care of thousands of refugees (Christians, Muslims, Armenian orphans) guiding the Charitable Brotherhood of Trebizond and securing financial assistance for the Pontians of Russia from the Russian government.
 As leader of the Pontic Greeks, his prestige increased when, in July of 1917, Grand Duke Nikolay, contemplating the repercussions of a prolonged Russo-Turkish war, asked him to approach the Turkish government and recommend that it make peace, an effort which unfortunately was not successful.

 In 1918, the truce that ended World War I gave new hope to the Greeks of Pontos.
 They believed that the promises of the allies and the declaration of the US President Wilson about the self-determination of the peoples would be carried out.
 Early in 1919, Chrysanthos traveled to Paris as one of a three-member delegation consisting of the vicar of the Ecumenical Throne Metropolitan Dorotheos of Prusa, Alexandras Papas and himself.
 This mission represented the Greeks of Asia Minor at the peace conference.